 One of the great thing about having kids is they give you so many new opportunities to be creative and explore what’s possible.

-The strategies above will help you use those opportunities better, and our Vitamin movement course, which facilitates creative movement exploration, will give you a good framework to try things out with your kids.
+The strategies above will help you use those opportunities better, and our Elements program, which facilitates fun movement exploration, will give you a good framework to try things out with your kids.

-It’s a flexible course that gives you different movements to practice and explore every day, so it can be a great way for you and your family to start moving together.
+It’s a flexible course that’s a great way for you and your family to start moving together.

 Start Playing and Exploring